davidrmiller/biosim4/rearchitect.md

     * Coord(inate)
     * Dir(ection)
     * Polar (coordinate)
-    * Grid? is this just a comntainer?
+    * Grid? is this just a container?
         * move global functions in getSensor.cpp to Grid class
-        * createBarrier(Grid g, barrier_type) - move to a grid builder class?
+        * createBarrier(Grid g, barrier_type) - move to a grid builder class

         * move visitNeighborhood to a GridVisitor class & interface
             * https://refactoring.guru/design-patterns/visitor?